keithjgrant/keithjgrant.com/content/posts/2019/01/css-mental-model.md

 How do we, in specific and practical ways, help developers get past this point of frustration.
 Because we have not figured out how to properly teach a mental model of CSS.

 I think, perhaps, we’re beginning to circle closer to this.
-There seems to be more focus lately on understanding document flow and layout fundamentals.
+There seems to be [more focus lately](https://www.smashingmagazine.com/2019/01/how-to-learn-css/) on fundamentals of the language like document flow and the box model and formatting contexts.

 ## A “Common Core” for CSS